-CASTLE FREAK (1995) Reviews and overview
+CASTLE FREAK (1995) Reviews of Stuart Gordon horror

 ‘Hideous.
 Hungry.
 And loose.’

-Castle Freak is a 1995 American horror feature film directed by Stuart Gordon from a screenplay co-written with Dennis Paoli, loosely based upon the short story The Outsider by H.P.
+Castle Freak is a 1995 American horror film directed by Stuart Gordon from a screenplay co-written with Dennis Paoli, loosely based upon the short story The Outsider by H.P.
 Lovecraft.
 The Full Moon production stars Jeffrey Combs and Barbara Crampton.

 John Vulich provided the special effects makeup for the freak.